Support for interested students:

-Dr. Renuka Jain is a professor and chair of WSU's Business Administration and Economics Department.
+Dr. Renuka Jain is a professor and chair of Worcester State University's Business Administration and Economics Department.
 She holds a Ph.D. in economics from McGill University in Montreal, Canada.
 Her areas of expertise include management information systems, managing e-business, operations management with specialization in project management and supply chain management.

-Dr. Joan (Jay) Mahoney is a professor and Sam Walton Fellow in WSU's Business and Economics Department.
+Dr. Joan "Jay" Mahoney is a professor and Sam Walton Fellow in our Business and Economics Department.
 With a Ph.D. from the State University of New York at Buffalo in organizational behavior, Her areas of expertise include management, leadership, human resources and negotiation.
 She has been the advisor to the WSU Chapter of the international student organization ENACTUS and has mentored the team as they completed projects for small businesses, entrepreneurs, community and educational community partners.
 WSU's student teams compete with these projects at both the regional and national levels.
-Mahoney is also active in the Honors Program at WSU.
+Mahoney is also active in our Honors Program.

 Dr. Maureen Stefanini, Ed.D.
 Boston University, M.S.
 Management, Sloan Fellow, M.I.T., M.S. and B.S.
 Worcester State University; Professor Department of Business Administration/Economics at Worcester State University.